Skip to content

 Learn what our online BBA in Accounting offers you

-Broaden your career opportunities with our online Bachelor of Business Administration in Accounting program from SOSU, which is designed to prepare you for applying in-demand financial insights along with fundamental business knowledge and management skills.
+Broaden your career opportunities with our online Bachelor of Business Administration in Accounting program from SE, which is designed to prepare you for applying in-demand financial insights along with fundamental business knowledge and management skills.
 As a student, you will gain an in-depth understanding of income tax law and how to meet the required accounting needs for both individuals and business entities.

 • A thorough understanding of income tax law and accounting requirements as they relate to individuals and business entities